 - 1. Retract the leveling jacks.

 - 2. Start the coach.

 - 3. Allow the coach air suspension to fill and return to ride height (units without air suspension will return to normal suspension).

 - 4. Turn the engine off.

+- 5. Verify that the path of the slideout is unobstructed and free from any surrounding objects, both inside and outside of the coach.
+This includes any water or debris that may have collected on the slideout roof or the topper awning.

-- For a full wall slideout, visually inspect the front vertical trim for adequate clearance.
+In the unlikely occasion that the slideout trim has inadequate clearances, try leveling, or if necessary, repositioning the coach, and rechecking the clearances before fully retracting the slideout.
+6. For a full wall slideout, visually inspect the front vertical trim for adequate clearance prior to complete retraction (when the slideout trim spacing can be observed).
 The spacing should look even from top to bottom (see image for reference).

-In the unlikely occasion that the slideout trim has inadequate clearances, try leveling or repositioning the coach and rechecking the clearances before retracting the slideout.